h011o/pwn.college_Madhav/Pondering PATH/Challenges.md

 ```

 ## What I learned
-> I learned that by creating a fake version of a command (like rm) and placing it in a directory thats earlier in the PATH, I can intercept calls to that command.
+> I learned that by creating a fake version of a command (like rm) and placing it in a directory thats earlier in the PATH, I can substitute the actual command